 Coordination and reporting on SEP activities overall will be responsibility of the PIU within MoILHSA.

-The budget for the SEP is included under [Component___], and is approximately [US$__] .

 4.2.
 Management functions and responsibilities

 The project will be implemented by the Project Implementation Unit within MoILHSA with the involvement of relevant departments within MoILHSA, SSA, and local authorities.
 A social specialist within the PIU will be designated and responsible for day-to-day implementation and coordination of SEP activities, management of GRM and providing inputs for reporting on the SEP and GRM.